WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 A train can be a member of any number of different slots at once (have any number of different tokens at once).
 Trains can acquire or release membership of slots (acquire or release tokens) at signals, or using conditional orders.
 Slots can be used in conditionals in routefinding restrictions and programmable pre-signal programs, and in conditional orders.

-Slots are not shown in the user interace by default, **"Show advanced routing restriction features"** must be enabled.

 Slots can be created, deleted, renamed, have their capacity changes, and have trains manually added/removed from the slot by selecting "Manage slots" in the train list window "Manage list" dropdown.